What is Tax Advice in Business? A Tax Strategies Guide

 - Minimize tax liabilities.

-- Identify tax-saving opportunities like deductions and credits.
+- Identify tax-saving opportunities, such as deductions and credits.

 - Avoid penalties by ensuring compliance with tax laws.